 Sharing research data and resource files can help accelerate science and save the research community money on storage costs.
-However, storage and sharing does incur Cloud costs for the data owner.
-This document is intended to help researchers and organizations with useful data to manage those costs.
+However, storage and sharing incur Cloud costs for the data owner.
+This document is intended to help researchers and organizations, providing useful data to manage those costs.

 This document is focused on

 This document is not about

 - Choosing what to store/share

 Creating these tips was motivated by the ongoing addition of regionality capabilities into Terra.
 For more information on regionality, see US Regional or Multi-regional US buckets: trade-offs.

 Source material for this article was contributed by Matt Bookman and the Verily Life Sciences solutions team as part of the design and engineering rollout of Terra support for data regionality.